racf/survey-module-impl-android/README.md

 2. **RadioGroup** : This type of component allows you to select a single answer from a group of answers.
 3. **Checkbox** : This type of component allows you to select one or more answers from a group of answers.
 4. **Select** : This type of component allows you to select a single option from a list of options.
+5. **Label** : This type of component allows you to add notices, descriptions or some indication.

 ## License
 SurveyModule is released under the [Apache 2.0 license](LICENSE).